datalad/datalad/docs/datalad-metadata.rst

 metadata or has to generate respectively.
 I'll call this set of statements the "datalad handle descriptor".

+Note: To be clear - "expects" means: If the information is available it is provided by using this terms.
+It doesn't mean that certain information necessarily is available, nor does it mean, that these information aren't provided using other terms, too.

 datalad handle descriptor
 ~~~~~~~~~~~~~~~~~~~~~~~~~